tychonievich/pypractice/request-for-problems.md

 ## Optional Fields

--   `exact: False`{.yaml} to indicate that output and return comparisons should not be performed by default
+-   `exact: False`{.yaml} to indicate that output and return comparisons should not be performed by default.

+-   `maychange: True`{.yaml} to give students permission to modify the contents of arguments if they so desire; without this modifying arguments is an automatic fail.

+-   `mustchange: True`{.yaml} to have an implict constraint added that requires student code post-invocation arguments to be `==` to reference-code post-invocation arguments.

 -   `random` to make a parameterized problem family.
     The value of `random` is an object describing one or more random variables;